Cast54/Portfolio/_portfolio/project1.md

 Dented EVT pic here

 Switching to a carbide grovong tool fixed this problem, and we were able to make one good vessel.
+A coozie was also make to insulate the press from burning a user's hand, and a lid was added to make sure coffee would not spill when being pressed.
 But, sealing is another major problem we encountered.
-First The o-rings we chose
+First The o-rings we choose for the EVT was far too flimsy, and did not stay in the goove, we had to stuff two o-rings in the groove to make them stay and seal.

 EVT pics

-The EVT,
+However, the EVT was too small, and its quality wasn't great; the finish was poor and the welds looked bad.
+We wanted to improve this for the DVT, so we increased the vessel from 2" to 2.9" in diameter, and increased its height from 3" to 3.75".
+We also seasoned the entire press with grape seed oil to make it food safe, determined that a lid was not needed, and added a silicone lip around the top of the plunger to protect the user's lips from getting burnt as they drink coffee.

+DVT Pics

+3 total EVTs were made.
+They successfully made a cup of coffee (It was pretty good!), sealed perfectly, and cemented our overall design.
+This doesn't mean we did not have our challenges though.
+The plunger and vessels are made of steel pipe
 {:.list-inline}
 - Date: January 2026 - May 2026
 - Course: Product Realization - ME537